Marie T. Hermann: A Gentle Blow to the Rock

 The modest dimensions of the discrete ceramics relative to the generous proportions of the gallery invite us to process along its perimeter, to experience our own bodies in space as our eyes move from one vessel pairing to the next.
 We long for the intimacy of tactile experience while we settle into the somatic rhythms of walking.
 The pace of our journey develops into a cadence as we pause before the loosely coiled forms that break the rhythm, a compositional phase or punctuation mark that groups four to eight ceramic objects together.
 Much like Richard Long’s stone lines and circles, which can only be fully experienced (understood) by walking, the rich and subtle idiosyncrasies of Hermann’s vessels become apparent as we move through space.
 We become aware of the fullness of the shelving and the vastness of the unoccupied gallery space.

-A series of dislocations – adhering to the handmade while creating a massive commodity–scaled inventory, producing vessels that resemble domestic ceramics yet engineering them so that their customary functions are subverted, substituting the sensation of bodily procession through space for the direct haptic experience – shifts the installation away from a simple archive of aesthetic or functional wares, from the material world into other domains, Hermann’s practice of doubling (or twinning?) objects proposes terms with polyvalent meanings and discursively relies on the principle of homonyms, words that have the same spelling, the same pronunciations but different meanings.2Adamson discusses the principle of homonyms mores specifically in his consideration of Isabelle Cormaro’s three-dimensional castings that like ...continue The objects on display are anchored in the world we know while their meanings transport us elsewhere.
+A series of dislocations – adhering to the handmade while creating a massive commodity–scaled inventory, producing vessels that resemble domestic ceramics yet engineering them so that their customary functions are subverted, substituting the sensation of bodily procession through space for the direct haptic experience – shifts the installation away from a simple archive of aesthetic or functional wares, from the material world into other domains, Hermann’s practice of doubling (or twinning?) objects proposes terms with polyvalent meanings and discursively relies on the principle of homonyms, words that have the same spelling, the same pronunciations but different meanings.((Adamson discusses the principle of homonyms mores specifically in his consideration of Isabelle Cormaro’s three-dimensional castings that like Hermann’s ceramics in terms of mutable meanings are created through doubled objects.
+Cf. Adamson, The Invention of Craft, 163-65.))
+The objects on display are anchored in the world we know while their meanings transport us elsewhere.

 A Gentle Blow to the Rock, 2013.